 Ascent-Descent: +245m -343m/ max. height 175m – min. height 35m

 There are so many things we should say about today’s route!
 There is so much to see that it would take an entire guide book to sum it up.
 You will pass near the Mosque and the ‘Parco della Musica’ auditorium which hosts the big musical events of Rome.
 You will cross one of Rome’s oldest bridges, the Ponte Milvio (4th -3rd century BC).
 Continue along the right bank of the Tiber to the beautiful Ponte Sant’Angelo bridge, which since medieval times has been the most frequented route for pilgrims heading for Saint Peter’s.
 Pass Castel Sant’Angelo and finally… perhaps tired but surely satisfied, you will walk along Via della Conciliazione to reach the impressive Basilica of Saint Peter, in the crypt of which is St. Peter’s tomb: the end of your journey.
-You will have an overnight stay in a **** hotel or a religious house near the Vatican
+You will have an overnight stay in a *** hotel near the Vatican or a B&B near Termini station

 Overnight stay with breakfast in Rome